kayleeyana/CMPG-323-Overview---34385479/README.md

 ###
 # .gitignore USAGE:
-In every project submission, the .gitignore file will be employed to exclude sensitive data from being tracked and committed to the repository.
+To maintain a clean repository, each project submission will include a .gitignore file.
+This file will exclude sensitive data from being tracked and committed, ensuring that only relevant and non-sensitive information is shared.

 ###
 # SECURITY: